-13. INVOICING (M)
+12. INVOICING (M)

 Supplier to provide one invoice(s) at the end of each calendar month covering all applicable treating and handling charges for that calendar month.
 Contractor to itemize each service and cost as a separate item on invoice.
 The number of gallons of preservative used will be shown as a separate item on the invoice.
-Supplier to provide invoice(s) to Material Manager-Ties for each applicable treating plant.
+Supplier to provide invoice(s) to resident Material Manager-Ties at the applicable treating plant.